 Dr. Ahn has extensive experience drafting and prosecuting patent applications in the broad areas of life sciences, More ›

-Shouvik Biswas is of counsel in the Patent Group of Morrison & Foerster’s Northern Virginia office.
+Shouvik Biswas is of counsel in the Patent Group of Morrison & Foerster’s Washington, D.C. office.

-Mr. Biswas has handled matters in all stages of prosecution, including invention disclosures, new application drafting, More ›
+Shouvik's has handled matters in all stages of prosecution, including invention disclosures, new application drafting, office action More ›

 Christopher E. Gloria